-Enabled by the SciLifeLab Microbial Single Cell Genomics facility (MSCG), National Genomics Infrastructure (NGI) and National Bioinformatics Infrastructure (NBIS), researchers from Uppsala University have developed a new and more effective way to sequence genomes from organisms that are otherwise hard to sequence.
+Enabled by the SciLifeLab Microbial Single Cell Genomics unit (MSCG), National Genomics Infrastructure (NGI) and National Bioinformatics Infrastructure (NBIS), researchers from Uppsala University have developed a new and more effective way to sequence genomes from organisms that are otherwise hard to sequence.

 The reasons why some organisms are harder to sequence are usually because of their small size, their inability to grow in a lab environment or because they grow in conjunction with other sometimes similar species making it hard to distinguish between their DNA.